mac-comp240-fox-f23/activities_asm_loops/README.md

-# Activities 13 + 14: Conditionals and Booleans in ASM
+# Activity 15: Loops in Assemby
 ## Put your name(s) here

-In this activity, you will explore how comparison and jump operations are used to build conditional statements.
+In this activity, you will explore how comparisons and jumps can implement simple loops.
 You will:
-- Experiment with C code containing if statements and examine the generated assembly code
+- Experiment with C code containing while and for loops and examine the generated assembly code
-- Examine how C code that stores boolean values is implemented in assembly
+- Examine how nested loops are created
-- Examine the effect of compiler optimizations in eliminating jumps by handling conditionals differently
+- Compare the assembly language produced by gcc for isolated functions against the lower-level assembly language produced by disassembling the executable

 ## Provided Code

 This code has "library" files without `main` functions defined, so that we generate just code for each function to examine.
 - `Makefile`
     - a makefile to automate the compilation process
-- `basic_condits.c`
+- `loops.c`
-    - a C code file for function definitions that implement simple if statements
+    - a C code file for function definitions that implement simple loops
-- `absdiff.c`
-    - a C code file to demonstrate variant forms of conditional and their relationship to compiler optimizations
-- `boolean_funcs.c`
+- `loops_main.C`
-    - a C code file with functions that return boolean values
+    - a C code file with copies of the functions from `loops.c` but with a `main` function that demonstrates each function

-### More Makefile complications

-The Makefile for this example has a new pattern rules, which allow us to generate assembly language with no compiler optimizations (our default) and also a variation that uses level 1 compiler optimizations.
-It augments the filenames with an extension to indicate the optimization level.

-At the start, the Makefile will only make the basic `.s` files, you will modify it to generate the alternate files later.

 ## Your Tasks

-Before starting the tasks, examine the contents of the C code file and the Makefile.
+Before starting the tasks, examine the contents of the C code files and the Makefile.
 Make sure you understand what both are supposed to do.

-### Task 1: Basic conditional statements
+### Task 1: Basic while loops

-- Examine the file `basic_condits.c`.
-It contains two functions, one implements a simple if statement, and the second implements a "too simple" if statement.
+- Examine the two functions defined in `loops.c`.
+One of these is from your reading the other is a slightly more complicated example (it multiplies its inputs using repeated addition to calculate the product).

-- Run `make` and examine the resulting assembly language.
+- Run `make` and examine the resulting assembly language in `loops.s` for each function.
 Discuss with your teammates what you see for each example.
-Why is the second example "too simple"?
-Put your answers here in the README file.

-- Check your work on the by-hand portions of this activity by copying the `equals` and `is_zero` functions to `basic_condit.c`.
-Fill in specific values for the `DATAT` and `COMP` placeholders, and generate the assembly code.
-Try all different lengths of integer, plus all the unsigned variants.

-### Task 2: Additional operators

-Look at the three variations on the `absdiff` function in the `variant_condits.c` file.
-It is computing and returning what is called the absolute difference between the inputs x and y.
-Look at the first function, `absdiff`, and study it to make sure you know what it is doing.

-The next two functions in this file are equivalent to `absdiff`.
-The first one, `absdiff_j`, mimics how the compiler, when set to minimally optimize code, creates the assembly using a jump where you see goto in the C.

-The third function `absdiff_cm`, mimics what the compiler does to turn the above versions into conditional move versions when using the -O1 optimization flag.

-- First, work through with your teammates what you think the assembly code will look like for `absdiff`.
-- Next, generate the assembly code, and examine it.
-What are the differences between the assembly for `absdiff` and `absdiff_j`?
+Make a copy of the `.s` file and add comments as we have done before.

-- Compare the assembly for `absdiff_cm` with the other two.
-How is it different and why?
+- Compare the code generated for `sum_up` in `loops.s` with the code generated for it in `loops_main.d`.
+Place the code side by side; which parts are the same and which are different, and why?
+Add your comments here in the README.

-- Record here your notes on why the three are different
-- Add the filename `variant_condits_opt01.s` to the `variant_files` rule in the Makefile and make the optimizes assembly
+- Do the same with `slow_mult`

+### Task 2: Basic for loops

+- Create a new function, `sum_up_for`, that uses a for loop instead of a while loop for the `sum_up` task (add this to the `loops.c` and `loops_main.c` files).
-- Compare the optimized assembly to the unoptimized version: How and why are they different?
-Be sure to understand the role of the `cmov` instructions
+- Compare the assembly code for this new function against the code generated for the original function.
+How do they differ?
-- Discuss, and record your notes here
+- Create a new function, `slow_mult_for`, that uses a for loop instead of a while loop for the `slow_mult` task, and compare the results

-### Task 3: Making and using boolean values
+### Task 3: Connecting by-hand to running code

-Open the `boolean_funcs.c` files and look at the functions defined there.
-Then generate the basic assembly code and examine it.
+- Add the functions from the by-hand portion of the activity to the `loops.c` and `loops_main.c` file
+- Work backwards from the third code example to write C code that should generate the assembly code you were given
+- Compare your results with what you wrote before: where were your by-hand answers correct or incorrect?

+### Task 4: More complicated functions

+Suppose we want a function with the call signature given below:

+    int nested_while(int r, int c);

+This function should contain two nested for or while loops.
+The outer loop should iterate over the values from 0 to `r`, and the inner loop should iterate over the values from 0 to `c`.
+The function should count how many times the inner loop runs in all, returning the result
+- Define this function, and add it to the `loops.c` and `loops_main.c` files.
+- Try to predict what you think the assembly code will look like for this
-- Make a copy of `boolean_funcs.s` called `commented_boolean_funcs.txt`, as we have done before, and add comments in your copy of the file.
+- Look at the `loops.s` generated code for this function.
+Make a copy of the `.s` file and add comments to it aligning the lines of assembly with the original C code

+Finally, suppose we want a function takes in two inputs:

+    int if_and_loop(int n, int d);

+It should loop over the values from 1 to `n`, and it should add them to a running total if they are divisible by d (if the remainder by d is zero).

+- Define this function and add it to `loops.c` and `loops_main.c`.
-    - Describe how registers correspond to variables and data in the C code
+- Try to predict the assembly code before examining what is generated
-    - Mark each line with which line(s) in the C code it corresponds to
-    - Describe what each step is doing
-- Add variations on these functions to try out different relational operators (`<`, `>=`, `<=`, `==`, `!=`) and different sizes of integers..
-- Try more complex boolean expressions; can you make sense of the results?
-- Discuss any unusual results
+- Compare the `loops.s` and `loops_main.d` code for this function with what you predicted.
+What was the same or different?
+How close were you to getting the assembly code right?
+Add your comments to this README.

+### Optional Challenge Task: Effects of Optimization

+In our last activity, we looked at how the code changes if we increase the optimization level.
+Try generating the optimized assembly for `loops.c` and compare it to the unoptimized versions we worked with before.
+How does it differ?

 ## References